koolquark/nkmedia/doc/fs.md

 }
 ```

-See [Room Management](#room-management) to learn about operations that can be performed on the room.
+See [Conference Management](#conference-management) to learn about operations that can be performed on the conference.

 ## Trickle ICE